My mother said that seventy years

 but in a million years I never dreamt

-one day they would be me.
+one day I would be them.

-MP3 recording of this poem
+MP3 recording of this poem (slightly different version)

 Poem and recording CC BY 2.0 Rachel McAlpine